Rahmada90/PTF/README.md

 # II.
 Explanation of the Features

 * CNN : Contains Convolutional Neural Network Program for Creating CNN Model for Tire Prediction <br />
-* Dataset : Contains the Dataset for CNN model training
+* Dataset : Contains the Dataset for CNN Model Training
 * Schematics : Contains the Electrical System Schematics <br />
 * Transmitter and Receiver : Contains Transmitter-Receiver Code for Tire Pressure Sensor <br />